-The MPH, which commenced in 2002, is one of The University of Manchester's first e-learning courses to be offered totally online.
-There are currently 250 students from 24 countries on the course.
+We offer a flexible and diverse approach to learning, ensuring we meet the needs of public health professionals world-wide.
+There are currently over 300 students from 40 countries on the course.
 Students have unparalleled access to a huge range of resources, which are being developed for online use, and one of the best university libraries in the UK.

 As one of the highest-ranking universities in the UK that aspires to be one of the top research-led universities in the world, Manchester has a wide community of researchers and learners.
-Projects undertaken by students are likely to be supervised by researchers from either research division who also create the course material with the teachers of the course.
+Projects undertaken by students are likely to be supervised by researchers from one of the research centres within the Institute of Population Health, who also create the course material with the teachers of the course.

 Course unit details